Turkey union official: Airport construction workers detained

 Media reports said police used tear gas at the construction site on Friday to break up a protest by the workers who were demanding better conditions, including improved safety at the site.

-The new airport, one of President Recep Tayyip Erdogan’s major constructions projects, is scheduled to open on Oct.
+The new airport, one of President Recep Tayyip Erdogan’s major construction projects, is scheduled to open on Oct.
 29.

 Most Read Business Stories